Table of Contents

 At this point, you might be thinking, “Okay, but what does that have to do with how to get more energy naturally?”
 After all, you can’t supplement with nitric oxide.

 What you can do is give your body the nutrition it needs to encourage nitric oxide production via nitric oxide precursors.
-Without sufficient nitric oxide, you’ll feel lethargic and have very little energy.
+Without sufficient nitric oxide, you might feel fatigued, lethargic and have very little energy.
 (47, 48)

 Citrulline, or L-citrulline, is an amino acid that’s a precursor to nitric oxide.
 When citrulline goes throughout the body to find (scavenge) nitric oxide, it helps improve metabolic function.
 (49) In fact, it seems to work better than L-arginine, which is one of the most popular nitric oxide precursor supplements.

-This energy supplement has proven it’s worth many times over.
-Citrulline can improve performance when taken by athletes, and the improved nitric oxide it provides drastically reduces muscle soreness after workouts.
+This sports supplement has proven it’s worth many times over.
+Citrulline can improve performance and strength when taken by athletes, and the improved nitric oxide it provides drastically reduces muscle soreness after workouts.
+This is due in part to increased circulation of nutrients, oxygen, and blood cells throughout the body.
 (50, 51, 52)

 Dosage: Start with a dose of about 1000 milligrams per day and work your way up to between 6000-8000 milligrams, taken within the hours leading up to exercise.